hydrogen-studio/dhy/docs/source/Client.rst

 **Properties**
 --------------

 *channels* - all of the channels the client is handling.
-Type: channelManager
+Type: `channelManager <https://discord.js.org/#/docs/main/stable/class/ChannelManager>`_

 *emojis* - all custom emojis a client have access to.
-Type: guildEmojiManager
+Type: `guildEmojiManager <https://discord.js.org/#/docs/main/stable/class/GuildEmojiManager>`_

 *guilds* - all of the guilds the client is handling.
-Type: guildManager
+Type: `guildManager <https://discord.js.org/#/docs/main/stable/class/GuildManager>`_

 *options* - all of the client options.
-Type: `ClientOptions <https://dhy.readthedocs.io/en/latest/ClientOptions.html>`_
+Type: `ClientOptions <https://discord.js.org/#/docs/main/stable/typedef/ClientOptions>`_

 *readyAt* - the time the client fires the ready event.
-Type: ?Date
+Type: ?`Date <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date>`_

 *readyTimestamp* - the unix timestamp of when the client fires the ready event.
-Type: ?number
+Type: ?`number <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number>`_

 *shard* - Shard helpers for the client.
-Type: ?shardClientUtil
+Type: ?`shardClientUtil <https://discord.js.org/#/docs/main/stable/class/ShardClientUtil>`_

 *token* - Bot token used to login the bot.
 Should be kept secret at all times.
 Type: ?string